robertfmurdock/robertfmurdock.github.io/ResilientTeamsAndOrgs.md

 ---
 layout: page
-title: Resilient Teams & Organization Goals
+title: Goals for Resilient Teams and their Organizations
 tags: pairing development programming agile discipline
 ---

-# Goals for Resilient Teams and their Organizations

 Here are a series of goals, regarding the "Resilient Teams/Organizations" dimension.
 In any work context, I intend to try to progress this dimension in as many of these ways as possible.